Dear Families,

 8. element- substance make of only one kind of atom

-9. periodic table- table that shows the elements arranged by their atomic numbers
+9. periodic table- table that shows the elements arranged by their

-10. molecule- two or more atoms bonded together
+molecule- two or more atoms

 11. compound- a substance made of 2 or more different elements